Do Go On - 163 - WW2 Badass Audie Murphy

 Hello.

-So what's the fact quota question?
+So what's the fact quote or question?

-Brian's fact quota question is a fact.
+Brian's fact quote or question is a fact.

-And this is the fact there is a society for people born
+there is a society for people born in space

-in space started by a NASA astronaut named Harrison Schmitt, who was born in Santa
+started by a NASA astronaut named Harrison Schmidt

-After an expanding open pit mine consumed the town and turned it into space.
+after an expanding open pit mine consumed the town

-Can you believe it?
+Can you believe that?

 What do you mean into space?

-So this is from the albacurky journal and it's talking about the astronaut Schmitt.
+and it's talking about the astronaut Schmidt

-Said one of the most fascinating things about Schmidt
+said one of the most fascinating things about Schmidt

 He was born in space.

-Actually, he and the others were born in a real town,
+Actually, he and the others were born in a real town, Santa Rita, New Mexico, that no longer

 today.

-People who were born at the Santa Rita Hospital have called themselves the society for
+People who were born at the Santa Rita Hospital have called them.

-people born in space, and meet now and then for a union, a reunion, beside the yawning
+themselves the society for people born in space and meet now and then for a union, a reunion,

-so they say that it doesn't exist there anymore.
+So it's been sucked up by the earth, so they say that it doesn't exist there anymore.

 That's kind of cool.